jensdietrich/shadedetector/README.md

 It is also possible to add artifacts to `nz.ac.wgtn.shadedetector.Blacklist` to exclude them from the analysis.

+## Caching

+To (dramatically) speed up subsequent runs, `shadedetector` caches:
+1. Maven Central Repo REST API queries, by default in 5 batches of up to 200 results each
+2. Candidate clone artifact `pom.xml`s and sources
+3. Maven builds and test results of clone TPOVs

+By default, all caching is done under the directory `.cache` in the current directory, but this can be changed with `-cache`.

+NOTE: Multiple concurrent invocations of `shadedetector` will cooperate in using the cache safely -- **but only if the cache root directory is on a local filesystem.** NFS and possibly other network-based filesystems lack the guarantees of atomicity needed.
+A local filesystem will be much faster in any case.

+## Final output directory

+By default, for each vulnerable cloned artifact, `shadedetector` copies its cached build directory into `<finalDir>/<povLabel>/<safeName>`, where `<finalDir>` is the directory specified with `-vov`, `<povLabel>` is the label for the vulnerability (which defaults to the basename of the path given to `-vul` but can be changed with `-povlabel`) and `<safeName>` is a name constructed from the vulnerable GAV by replacing colons with `..`.
+For doing large batches of runs, specifying `--finaldirmode SYMLINK` will instead symlink to the cached build dirs, saving disk space.

 ## Customising / Extending

 Several strategies are implemented as pluggable services.
 I.e. strategies are described via interfaces, with service providers declared in library manifests, see for instance [src/main/resources/META_INF/services](src/main/resources/META_INF/services) for the onboard default providers.
 Each provider has a unique name that can be used as an argument value in the CLI.
 All interfaces are defined in `nz.ac.wgtn.shadedetector`.
 The service is selected by a factory `nz.ac.wgtn.shadedetector.<Service>Factory` that also defines what is being used as the default service provider.